 ( INSERT: October 10, 2017:

-See, at the bottom of this essay, what I “discovered” about the “Discovery” Organization/Business: Then you be the judge.
-Some of my cousins vouch for what the “Discovery” group did for them.
+Please see, at the bottom of this essay, what I “discovered” about the “Discovery” Organization/Business.
+Then you be the judge.
+Some of my cousins/Uncle Ervil’s children vouch for what the “Discovery” group did for them.
 But it’s common to leave one cult, only to be taken in by another.)

-Getting back to my Review of Rena’s Memoir written over thirty years ago, it seemed to me she bragged about and exploited the soldier part she played in this sad, sordid tale about her psychotic, serial-killer husband Ervil’s violent, brainwashed cult.
+Getting back to my Review of Rena’s Memoir “The Blood Covenant”(written going on 40 years ago), it seemed to me she bragged about and exploited the soldier part she played in this sad, sordid tale of her psychotic, serial-killer husband Ervil’s violent, brainwashed cult.
 At the same time, however, she ended her book with these positive words:

 “They should also receive extensive professional help, guidance, and a chance to be around people who really care what happens to them.
 Simply putting the younger children in foster homes and hoping for the best is not the way to handle the situation.